canonical/indico-operator/docs/explanation/charm-architecture.md

 In this case, an existing Ingress controller is required.
 For more information, see [Adding the Ingress Relation to a Charm](https://charmhub.io/nginx-ingress-integrator/docs/adding-ingress-relation).

-### Loki

-Loki is an open-source fully-featured logging system.
-This charm is shipped with support for the [Loki Operator](https://charmhub.io/loki-k8s) to collect the generated logs.

 ### PostgreSQL

 PostgreSQL is an open-source object-relational database used by Indico as a source of all the data needed for its goal: event organization, archival, and collaboration.